 Paul came to Mindfulness in 2007 at a very dark point in his life and once he saw the possibilities he practiced like his life depended on it.
 Which it did.
 And Paul still claims, to this day, that mindfulness not only transformed his life, it saved it!

 Soon after beginning his practice Paul experienced a series of profound realisations which radically changed his outlook and how he lives his life.
-He became keenly interested in meditation, consciousness and the nature of reality and over the last few years his explorations have led him to study vedic yogas and eastern mysticism and he's been accepted to receive personal teaching from a renowned yogic master.
+He became keenly interested in meditation, consciousness and the nature of reality and over the last few years his explorations have led him to study vedic yogas, eastern mysticism and the transformational power of breathing.

 Paul teaches meditation on our retreats and if you could incorporate a few of these exercises in to your routine you'll likely find significant progress in your mindfulness practice.
 He's an all round nice guy who has cultivated a high degree of compassion, so you'll only ever find him to be warm, friendly and understanding.
 He's great if you need advice or help with your practice.
 Paul is available for personal mindfulness coaching